 We’ll need much more research, and if there is an effect, it’s likely modest.

 Anecdotally, one of the biggest claims about cordyceps is the improvements in cognition.
 One mice study, for example, showed that it had a neuroprotective and anti-inflammatory effect on the brain of mice.
 Again, though, it hasn’t been replicated in humans.

-If you’re a fan of cordyceps, here are the best products on the market.
+If you’re a fan, here are the best cordyceps supplements on the market.
 Every single product on our list is cGMP (current good manufacturing practices) certified.
 That means they all undergo a standard third-party verification of their products.